From percolation transition to Anderson localization in one-dimensional speckle potentials: Statistics of transmission

 \subsection{Classical limit}

-To further characterize transport across the percolation transition in the semi-classical regime, we also examined the statistical distribution of the transmission, $P(T)$, for small values of $\hbar_\text{eff}$.
+To further characterize transport across the percolation transition in the semi-classical regime, let us also examine the statistical distribution of the transmission, $P(T)$, for small values of $\hbar_\text{eff}$.
 In the classical limit $\hbar_\text{eff}=0$, a straightforward calculation presented in the appendix yields

 for energies $E\geq V_0$, i.e., at and above the percolation threshold, and